Yuzuringo/VariableColorLight/README.md

 ## Build

 Use a Java 8 JDK and Gradle 2.14.1; ForgeGradle 1.2 is too old for Java 21.
 Run `gradle setupDecompWorkspace build`.
 Both the Forge mod and Spigot plugin have been compiled successfully with OpenJDK 8 in this workspace.
 ForgeGradle's retired Mojang S3 URLs require the official 1.7.10 metadata/client/server artifacts to be pre-seeded in its cache; the build disables only those two obsolete download tasks.
+This mod was coded and implemented by Codex, while Yuzuringo handled functional testing and prompt creation.

 The Forge dedicated server may load the main jar safely: all Minecraft client and OpenGL references are behind a sided proxy.
 Install the Forge jar on the dedicated server and every participating client.